“ ...no one is better at mounting a totally unique and exquisitely creative piece of work than Ghost River Theatre.”

 Additional credits include: directing a lab workshop of Troilus & Cressida for Stratford Festival; Concept/Co-Creator I am Canada, Canadian Museum for Human Rights; Concept/Co-Creator TropiCalgary, GLOW Festival; directing/co-creating A Date With The Night for The Globe Theatre; directing/dramaturging a new version of Hannah Moscovitch’s The Huron Bride for Vertigo Theatre; directing the Canadian premiere of The Kite Runner for Theatre Calgary/Citadel Theatre; directing/co-writing Once Upon an Atom Bomb with Jennie Esdale and David Rhymer for the Green Fools Physical Theatre; directing/co-writing Peril in Paris with Ethan Cole (Betty Mitchell Award for Outstanding New Play), a new musical for Lunchbox Theatre; directing/dramaturging The Forbidden Sacrifice for the Kathy Knowles Theatre Company in Ghana.

-For Film and TV, Mr. Rose recently co-wrote a feature length documentary for New Path Influence, and is currently co-writing a new streaming series, So Dark the Sky with Jason Patrick Rothery which is scheduled to shoot this summer with co-producers North Country Cinema.
+For Film and TV, Mr. Rose co-wrote a feature length documentary for New Path Influence, and recently co-wrote and co-directed a new streaming series, So Dark the Sky, which filmed in summer 2023 and is co-produced by Ghost River Theatre and North Country Cinema.

 Christy Offer: Executive Director